eldarrak/FLightR/README.md

 3. Rakhimberdiev, E. (2016).
 Ornithology by light levels today: dealing with a developing teenager.
 Wader Study, 123, 1–3.
 [Check it](http://www.waderstudygroup.org/article/7919/)

-4. Rakhimberdiev, E.Saveliev A., Piersma, T. & Rakhimberdiev E., Karagicheva, J. FLightR: An R package for reconstructing animal paths from solar geolocation loggers - submitted
+4. Rakhimberdiev, E.Saveliev A., Piersma, T. & Karagicheva, J. FLightR: An R package for reconstructing animal paths from solar geolocation loggers - submitted

 -------------
 Discussion web forum for solar geolocation is available at [ornithologyexchange](http://ornithologyexchange.org/forums/forum/259-geolocator-discussion-support/).
 Ask there if you need help with the FLightR _per se_ or with solar geolocation in general.